mickem/nscp/docs/manual/getting_started.rst

 **THIS is a work in progress!**

 For the sake of simplicity this will be based on a Windows version.
-If you would like to do this on Linux it "should" work much the same apart from some of the system specific checks will not be avalible for your plattform.
+If you would like to do this on Linux it "should" work much the same apart from some of the system specific checks will not be available for your plattform.

 Getting it!
 ===========